-Penn+Box Online File Sharing https://upenn.box.com/login
+PENN+BOX ONLINE FILE SHARING https://upenn.box.com/login

 This service is similar to DropBox and other web-based files sharing services.
 It also allows users to upload and share files, but it also has secure http (https) to protect and encrypt private files that are uploaded and any communication that occurs on the Penn+Box website.
 You'll use your PennKey username and password to create your Penn+Box account.
 You'll have 5GB of space to store files online.
 You can choose to share with specific users that you invite to your online file storage area.
-You can also download the Penn+Box application on your workstation or laptop to access Penn+Box from your computer's desktop in addition to logging in using the URL above in a web browser.
+You can also download the Penn+Box application on your workstation or laptop, but NOT your VM, to access Penn+Box from your computer's desktop in addition to logging in using the URL above in a web browser.
+If you using a VM, do NOT download dropbox, instead use the web interface.